godarklight/concorde/ReadmeConcorde-jbsim.txt

 Known problems
 ==============
 - data are not saved on reinit.
-- if brakes, gear and nose don't work, see Nasal/Concorde-override.nas.

 Known problems autopilot
 ------------------------
 - toggle INS mode, only AFTER activation of route, or use "ctrl-I a".
 - NAV hold mode is sensitive to the turbulence of the ground layer.
 - heading modes are a little slow to converge, at supersonic speed.
-- at Mach 2.02, once unlocked, vertical speed hold is unstable.

 Known problems 2.4.0 autopilot
 ------------------------------